Back to Podcast

 He has also invested with me before.
 We’ve been to each other’s houses, our wives are friends, and in my view we are especially good friends.

-But today we’re really here to talk about all the interesting things Alex has done, and continues to do, in the world of business, entrepreneurship, and finance — and also some of the ways he gives back to the community, which I think are especially unique and meaningful.
+But today we’re here to talk about all the interesting things Alex has done—and continues to do—in business, entrepreneurship, and finance, as well as how he gives back to the community.

 In addition to owning The Vant Group, which is now celebrating 25 years, you also own another business called Thornhill Catering.
-You’ve bought and sold your own businesses over the years, invested in other people’s businesses, and won at least one ethics award at The Vant Group.
+You’ve bought and sold businesses, invested in others, and built a very strong team.

-So let me start with this: your company does business valuations, helps people sell businesses, and works as an investment banking advisory firm.
-Why don’t you give us a thumbnail sketch of what The Vant Group does?
+Let me start with this: your company does valuations, helps people sell businesses, and acts as an investment banking advisory firm.
+Can you give us a quick overview of what The Vant Group does?

 Absolutely, and thank you for that kind introduction.

 The Vant Group started in 1999.
-I had bought and sold a business in 1998, and I became enamored with the process of buying and selling companies.
-So I took the leap and started The Vant Group, and fortunately we’re still here 25 years later.
+I had bought and sold a business in 1998, and I became fascinated with the process.
+So I took the leap and started the firm—and fortunately, we’re still here 25 years later.

 We are a boutique mergers and acquisitions firm.
 In simple terms, we help people sell companies, buy companies, and value companies.

-We focus on what’s called the small to medium-sized business space, which generally means businesses valued between $1 million and $100 million.
-That’s roughly 80 percent of the businesses in the United States.
+We focus on the small to medium-sized business space, generally businesses valued between $1 million and $100 million.
+That represents roughly 80 percent of businesses in the United States.

 Absolutely.